 Students interested in becoming a writing associate must take the course, Teaching and Tutoring Across the Curriculum.
 This course introduces students to theories and pedagogies of writing, collaborative learning, disciplinary writing, and other topics.
 RHET 401/ENGL 399 is open to advanced students from any major; students must apply to take this course.
 The Writing Associates Program currently trains about 30 new WAs a year and is well-respected on campus, both by faculty and students.

 Students interested in enrolling for RHET 401/ENGL 399 must apply for the program.
 The Fall 2017 course will be TR 9:30-10:50 and is taught by Prof. L. McMillin.
 The application for the course can be found here.
-Students should apply by April 3 for the best chance at the course.

 The Writing Associate program curates a blog, the WA Journal, which serves as an archive for projects and papers composed by students in the program.
 It can be found at www.wajournal.wordpress.com